lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 telemetry.

 ### Telemetry Quality

+> COMMENT: maybe focus more on data consistency first, and separate out the
+> issue of vendor lock-in into a follow up section (which could also mention the
+> dilemma OSS libraries find themselves in).

 Indeed, there's quite a few existing ways to generate telemetry data outside of just logs that are embedded within our software.
 You can probably find a dozen